passingthru67/workspaces-to-dock/README.md

 	Gnome Tweak tool --> Shell Extensions --> Install from zip file --> choose the zip file.

-If you're checking out code from the master branch (downloaded as zip or tar.gz), you will need to rename the extracted folder to workspaces-to-dock@passingthru67.gmail.com and manually copy it into your ~/.local/share/gnome-shell/extensions/ folder.
-I have included the gschemas.compiled file (compiled xml schema for gsettings) in the master branch so you won't have to compile it manually.
+If you're checking out code from the master branch (downloaded as zip or tar.gz), you will find an installation zip file inside with the latest updates and fixes.
+The version number is 0 signifying it is not a release version.
+You simply need to extract it and manually copy it into your ~/.local/share/gnome-shell/extensions/ folder.
+You may also install it using the Gnome Tweak tool.

-	$ cp workspaces-to-dock@passingthru67@gmail.com ~/.local/share/gnome-shell/extensions/
+	$ unzip workspaces-to-dock@passingthru67@gmail.com.zip -d ~/.local/share/gnome-shell/extensions/workspaces-to-dock@passingthru67@gmail.com

 Configure using `gnome-shell-extension-prefs`.
 No shell restarts required.